christophgil/ZIPsFS/INSTALL.md

 # Dependencies

 ZIPsFS is written in standard C according to the POSIX industry strandard.
-It has been developed on Linux and works on NetBSD, FreeBSD and MacOSX
+It has been developed and tested on Linux and compiles and works on other UNIX like systems including MacOSX.

 First install the required libraries and packages.